langer-jaros/learning/code/how_to_code/vi/vi.md

 :earlier 15m
 :later 10m

-p - paste below the cursor

-r - replace content with something.
+r - Replace one character.
+shift+r - Replace multiple characters (replace, not insert).

-c - delete and trigger insert mode.
-C c$ - delete rest of the line and trigger insert mode.I
+c - delete and trigger insert mode. shift+c c$ - delete rest of the line and trigger insert mode.I

 ctrl+g - show current line of the file and percentage.
 20% - move to the 20% of the document.